 - Where do I see myself practicing?

-- How much money and time am I willing and able to invest in my training?
+- How much money and time am I willing and able to invest in my education?

 - Which program is the best fit option for me?

-- Do I already have any of the prerequisites or prior experiences needed for acceptance into an accredited training program?
+- Do I already have any of the prerequisites or prior experiences needed for acceptance into an accredited graduate program?

 - What does work/life balance mean to me, and how can my career in integrative health honor that?

 The first thing to consider is choosing an area of study.
 Integrative health is an all-encompassing term that includes acupuncture, Ayurvedic wellness, health and wellness coaching, health promotion, herbal medicine, nutrition, cannabis science, yoga therapy, and more.
 You truly have so many options!
 In many cases, integrative health practitioners are even able to incorporate two or more specialties into their professional practice.
 This holistic and comprehensive approach helps them serve their patients, clients, and communities even more effectively.